nelson123-lab/MS-in-Data-Science/README.md

 1) Multilayer Neural Network from scratch Implementation using only NumPy library
    - Calculated the derivates manually by using F(w+h) - f(w-h)
 2) Multilayer Neural Network from scratch Implementation using only TensorFlow and NumPy without using Keras
-3) Neural Network using tensorflow and keras by adding layer by layer and making visualizations of output from manually written confusion matrix function.
+3) Convolutional Neural Network using tensorflow and keras by adding layer by layer and making visualizations of output from manually written confusion matrix function.
-4) Neural Network using Tensorflow and keras that supports layer addition and deletion.
+4) Convolutional Neural Network using Tensorflow and keras that supports layer addition and deletion.
 5) Deep Convolutional Generative Adversarial Network using Tensorflow